Rock Island County is named for an island in the Mississippi River called “Rock Island”.

 Contractor: Charles J Larkin

 Description: The building faces faces east and is a four story gray colored stone structure.
-The building has a central section which projects from the main building.
+The building is located on landscaped grounds in the center of the city.
+The has a central section which projects from the main building.
 The center section has three arches on the first story and a north and south square tower rising to the top of the fourth story.
 On the north and south sides of the main building are balconies at the fourth story with arched windows below on the third story.
+The building is scheduled to be demolished by December 2018.

 County Justice Center – Rock Island